CruzAldo22/README-coursework/README.md

-# MIS SQL Assignemnt Samples – WSU Coursework
+# MIS SQL Assignment Samples – WSU Coursework

 This repository showcases SQL-focused projects completed as part of the Management Information Systems (MIS) curriculum at Washington State University.
 Each assignment demonstrates the practical application of SQL in database creation and data manipulation.